 You may select more than one category for a title on each form.
 For a new title, please submit the form and fill out a new entry.
-You may submit multiple titles through one entry form by selecting the Multiple Submission option and emailing a document listing submissions to email@example.com.
+You may submit multiple titles through one entry form by selecting the Multiple Submission option and either uploading a document to the page or emailing a document listing submissions to email@example.com.

 Sign up for future Awards notifications here.

-The Home Media Awards presented by Media Play News honor the best home video releases of the previous year, as judged by a blue-ribbon panel of industry experts as well as consumers.
+The Home Entertainment Media Play Awards presented by Media Play News honor the best home video releases of the previous year, as judged by a blue-ribbon panel of industry experts as well as consumers.

 The announcement of winners is slated for our April issue.
 Winners receive an award trophy and are prominently featured in Media Play News, both in print and on our website, and are also publicized through consumer press outreach.